xct007/cai-api/README.md

 This project was created as part of a technical interview process.
 Thank you for the opportunity to work on this project.

-In the future, I would like to add more features to the API, such as user authentication and authorization, and more endpoints for interacting with the character AI service.
+The API is Reverse-Engineered from the character AI service.
+Do not hope many features are available in this API.

 If you have any questions or feedback, please feel free to reach out to me.
 I would love to hear from you!